diffConv: Analyzing Irregular Point Clouds with an Irregular View: Background and Related Work

-\paragraph{Point grouping.} The KNN point grouping does not guarantee balanced density~\cite{liu2020closer} and effectively adopts different region scales at different locations of the point cloud~\cite{qi2017pointnet++}.
-It thus comes with an inductive bias that makes it sensitive both to noise and outliers in point clouds, as well as to different local point densities, as also shown in \cref{fig: three groupings}.
+\paragraph{Point grouping.} The KNN point grouping does not guarantee balanced density~\cite{liu2020closer} and adopts different region scales at different locations of the point cloud~\cite{qi2017pointnet++}.
+It thus comes with an inductive bias that makes it sensitive both to noise and outliers in point clouds, as well as to different local point densities, as also shown in Fig.~\ref{fig: three groupings}.
 Moreover, since KNN queries a relatively small neighborhood in the point-dense regions, the features encoded in subsequent aggregation might not contain enough semantic information to be discriminative.
-To keep the noise and outliers isolated, some works~\cite{qi2017pointnet++, liu2019relation} adopt ball query with an upper limit of $k$ points.
+To keep the noise and outliers isolated, some works~\cite{qi2017pointnet++,liu2019relation} adopt ball query with an upper limit of $k$ points.
 Balls with less than $k$ points are filled by repeating the first-picked point.
 Neighborhoods with more than $k$ points are randomly subsampled.
 The upper limit $k$ prevents the neighborhood from having too many neighbors, but does also lead to information loss.
+Besides, the constant ball radius and limit $k$ are not adaptive to the uneven density of real-world point clouds.

 \paragraph{Local point feature learning with point-based methods.} PointNet++~\cite{qi2017pointnet++} suggests a hierarchical learning scheme for local point features, including point grouping and feature aggregation.
 Hierarchically, PointNet++ focuses on a set of subsampled \emph{key points}, which are represented by a neighborhood defined via point grouping according to pre-defined rules.
 Subsequently, point aggregation encodes and fuses the features of neighboring points to represent the latent shape of the point cloud structure.
 These point-based local feature learning methods regularize the input point cloud in the spatial or spectral domain.
 The point grouping in PointNet++ is done via ball query, and PointNet++ thus also inherits the corresponding inductive biases.
+Although the multi-scale and multi-resolution feature learning in PointNet++ can handle the uneven density to a degree, they are too expensive for application.